omkaarlavangare/omkaarlavangare/README.md

 - 👋 Hi, I’m @omkaarlavangare
-- 🌱 I’m currently learning about new developments in Data Science and Machine Learning
+- 🌱 I’m currently learning about new developments in Data Analytics and AI
-- 📫 You can reach me at - omkaar35317@gmail.com
+- 📫 You can reach me at - om35317@gmail.com
 - 🎮 Check out my Kaggle profile - https://www.kaggle.com/omkaarlavangare
 - 👔 You can also reach me on LinkedIn - https://www.linkedin.com/in/omkaar-lavangare
 <!---